 Are You Ready For a High-Pressure Environment?

 How good are you with stress?
 Can you work under tight deadlines?
 Can you handle getting calls in the middle of the night, from irate creative directors or clients?
-This is the norm for anyone in advertising, but especially for those in big agencies services huge clients.
+It is the norm for anyone in advertising, but especially for those in big agencies services huge clients.

 People have lost their jobs over a failed ad campaign.
 When a client pulls his or her ad dollars because of poor results, the proverbial heads do roll.

 You're partially responsible for an ad campaign's success or failure.
-This is great when the campaign is a huge hit.
+It is great when the campaign is a huge hit.
 You share in the glory.
 When the campaign is a flop, you also share in the bad times with your colleagues.

 This high-pressure environment isn't for everyone.
 Short deadlines, last-minute changes and sitting in the boss' office when it's time to take the heat for an unsuccessful ad campaign, have caused many ad professionals to change careers.